 Skip to main content

 It’s the new year and many of us will, no doubt, and despite our best efforts, have put on a few extra pounds over the course of the festive season.
 But even if you have managed to keep those festive pounds at bay, you still might be looking to get healthier and lose some weight during the new year.
 And it seems that coconut water might be the answer to achieving your health and weight loss goals.
-Here’s why you might want to start drinking it in 2022.
+Here’s why you might want to start drinking coconut water.

 What is coconut water?